shravangopalakrishnan/Stocks/README.md

 # Stocks

-# TO RUN THE JAR (in the terminal) IN GUI MODE TYPE:      java -jar stocksfinal.jar G
+# HOW TO RUN THE JAR (in the terminal)?

+IN GUI MODE TYPE:      java -jar stocksfinal.jar G
-#                                  IN CONSOLE MODE TYPE:  java -jar stocksfinal.jar C
+IN CONSOLE MODE TYPE:  java -jar stocksfinal.jar C

 A text-based / GUI based application that primarily allows a user to create and manipulate stock market portfolios.

 MAIN MENU: